Wheelchair campaigner's long roll to London Olympics

 MALI POZAREVAC, Serbia Left without the use of both legs after a car struck him in 1996, Mile Stojkoski turned to sport as his rehabilitation -- table-tennis, target-shooting, kayaking, gymnastics, swimming.

-But the former administrative clerk's signature discipline became his long-distance wheelchair "marathons" which he undertakes to raise awareness about the plight of disabled people in the Balkans, where they are marginalized and often stigmatized.
+But the former administrative clerk's signature discipline became his long-distance wheelchair "marathons" which he undertakes to raise awareness about the plight of disabled people in the Balkans, where they are marginalised and often stigmatised.

 If all goes to plan Stojkoski will roll into London on July 27th for the opening of the Olympic Games, at the end of a 3,500 km (2,175 miles) trip by wheelchair from his native Macedonia.

 "At first I was in shock and angry," he said of the day he was confined to a wheelchair.
-"But then I realized I had to do something to improve the situation."
+"But then I realised I had to do something to improve the situation."

 This is the 46-year-old's 10th long-distance wheelchair journey, although he has never officially raced.